EE broadband features and review

 EE home broadband replaced the long running Orange home broadband which was well loved by many for offering very cheap internet to mobile subscribers.
 Crucially, EE mobile customers continue to benefit from free extras when using EE at home, a key feature that makes it a very compelling choice for the value-conscious.

 EE is a BT Openreach network reseller, so you’ll find its range of broadband products is the same as many other ISPs, with the choice of both ADSL and fibre optic connectivity.
 Your options will depend on availability in your area (see EE broadband availability below).
+EE broadband deals come bundled with a free EE broadband Wi-Fi router and free online security tools.

 All EE broadband deals include line rental with inclusive weekend calls to UK landlines - the price you see on our comparison tables for EE broadband packages is the cost of both the broadband and line rental.
 Anytime and mobile calling can be added to your bundle for an additional monthly fee.